yausername/youtubedl-android/README.md

 ## Usage

-* youtube-dl executable and python 3.8 are bundled in the library.
+* yt-dlp executable and python 3.8 are bundled in the library.
 * Initialize library, preferably in `onCreate`.

 ```java